Master's Seminar (Module Research Design | Preparation Master Thesis)

 The coordinated registration for the master's seminar via the Dean of Studies' Office is intended to guarantee the most efficient distribution of students to the various master's seminars.
 This means first and foremost that the "right" students are assigned to the various seminars, i.e. you should have acquired the appropriate basic knowledge and a minimum of credit points.
 If you have achieved good grades in the foundation courses, this will also be taken into account and you will receive some preference in the allocation.

-Registration for the fall semester 2023 is conducted online.
-The registration period begins on 15 May and ends on 12 June 2023, at midnight!
-After that no more registrations can be accepted.
+Registration begins on 12 May and ends on 10 June 2025!
+After that date, no more registrations can be accepted.

 After evaluating all registrations, the seminar seats are allocated according to the following criteria and priorities, which have been determined by the lecturers in advance: